coderedcorp/wagtail-cache/docs/getting_started/django_settings.rst

 WAGTAIL_CACHE_IGNORE_COOKIES
 ----------------------------

+.. versionadded:: 1.2

-.. versionadded:: 1.2, 2.1
+.. versionadded:: 2.1

-   This setting will strip cookies which do not contain CSRF or Django sessions, even if the response sets a ``Vary: Cookie`` header, and is ON by default.
+   Added in 1.2 and 2.1, this setting will strip cookies which do not contain CSRF or Django sessions, even if the response sets a ``Vary: Cookie`` header, and is ON by default.
 To restore the old behavior, set to ``False``.

 In the eternal war against their own users, trackers have started using first-party cookies, meaning trackers such as Google Analytics, Facebook,